 I am experiencing a major case of color intoxication.
-I peer into tide pools as if they were a snow globe, and marvel at the combustion of hues.
-In my memory, I am gliding effortlessly on a magic tapestry of anemone, urchins, chiton, kelp, mollusks, with starfish carpeting the floor of the lagoon beneath the canvas deck of the kayak.
+I peer into a tide pool as if it were a snow globe, and marvel at the combustion of colors.
+In my memory, I am gliding effortlessly on a magic tapestry of anemone, urchins, chiton, kelp, mollusks, with starfish splayed in hues of orange, purple and blue carpeting the floor of the lagoon beneath the canvas deck of the kayak.
 Watching droplets slice silently from the blade of the paddle animating the scene below, I am reminded of antique mirrors and horror houses.
 Only this is not horrible, it's delicious.

 I promised myself I would be back.
 Only next time I would load the film in the SLR correctly, come armed with the right tools - art supplies, uninterrupted time, and the space for thoughts.
 And yet, that day, as I looked into my tide pool gazing ball, I could not have predicted a future without film, or that it would be three decades before I would return to China Poot Lagoon in Kachemak Bay, Alaska.

-Sounding like some exotic location from a Pearl S. Buck novel, China Poot, quixotically named after Henry Poot, an early Homerite who employed Chinese immigrants to work in his herring factory, the lagoon is neatly tucked into the coastline of Kachemak Bay, Alaska.
+Sounding like some exotic location from a Pearl S. Buck novel, China Poot lagoon, quixotically named after Henry Poot - an early Homerite who employed Chinese immigrants to work in his herring factory, is neatly tucked into the coastline of Kachemak Bay, Alaska.
 As displaced as the words China Poot may sound in the Alaskan landscape, the lagoon itself is perfectly placed - beyond expectations, as is the entire Kachemak Bay State Park.

-I arrived at Homer Spit, a four-mile finger of land which points directly across the water toward Kachemak Bay State Park, after driving my mobile art studio from Fairbanks through South Central Alaska and the Kenai Peninsula.
-I was to meet the park crew at the top of Ramp 4 at 8:30am for the boat ride to the ranger station.
-I know from personal experience if you miss the tide you miss the ride, so I was standing at the top of the dock EXTRA early in my EXTRATUFs ® when the skiff pulled in.
+I arrived at Homer Spit, a four and a half mile finger of land pointing directly across the water toward Kachemak Bay State Park, having driven my mobile art studio from Fairbanks through South Central Alaska and the Kenai Peninsula.
+I was to meet the park crew at the top of Ramp 4 at 8:30am for the boat ride across the bay to the ranger station.
+From past personal experience I know if you miss the tide you miss the ride, so I was standing at the top of the dock EXTRA early in my EXTRATUFs ® when the skiff pulled in.
 (No self-respecting Alaskan would ever approach water without wearing a pair of the iconic rubber boots.
-They also work well for piles of bear scat and fish slime - more on that later).
+EXTRATUFs ® also work well for piles of bear scat and fish slime - more on that later).

-The Kachemak Bay State Park artist residency program is situated in one of the most spectacular locations in the world.
+The Kachemak Bay State Park Artist-in-Residency program is situated in one of the most spectacular locations in the world.
 Viewed from Land's End at the tip of that finger I mentioned earlier, the more than 400,000 acres contained in the park will steal your breath away.
 This is nature's majesty on a grand scale, a place where glaciers cleave snow-capped mountains and plunge into the ocean flanked by lush green forest, a terrestrial goddess slipping into a saline pool of emerald green.
-On a clear day it's hard to know where the sky ends and the sea begins, and the abundance of wildlife is staggering.
+On a clear day it's hard to know where the sea ends and the sky begins, as disorienting as it is delightful.
+And the abundance of marine and land based wildlife is staggering.

-There were no means available for me to access China Poot by water so I decided to hike an unmaintained trail that climbs the ridge separating the ranger station from the lagoon.
+There was no way for me to access China Poot by water so I decided to hike an unmaintained trail that climbs the ridge separating the ranger station from the two lagoons.
 While hiking the two-mile stretch, wearing my XTRATUFs ®, flanked by devil's club and crops of prehistoric looking sulphur-shelf (a psychedelic orange colored 'shroom that attaches itself to conifers) I counted thirty-three piles of bear scat (poop).
-Admittedly it was not all steaming, but the insipid tinkle of bear bells did little to reassure me and I felt compelled to augment the soundscape by reciting nursery rhymes and Spanish verb conjugations using my loudest outdoor voice.
+Admittedly it was not all steaming, but the insipid tinkle of bear bells did little to reassure me and I felt compelled to augment the soundscape by reciting nursery rhymes and Spanish verb conjugations - using my loudest outdoor voice.
 I don't sing.

-Sometimes small-scale shifts portend an avalanche of change.
-Beneath the liquid surface of Kachemak Bay things have changed in the past three decades.
+Sometimes small shifts portend an avalanche of change.
+Beneath the liquid surface of Kachemak Bay colors have shifted in the past three decades.
 During the residency I did not see a single starfish.
 A disease called starfish wasting has dulled the waters of China Poot Lagoon.
 Little is known about the cause of this disease which has slowly crept north via the West Coast.
-There have been other changes, fewer mollusks, and most noticeable are rafts of sea otter, literally.
-At times gathered in groups of a hundred or more, floating in the bay like a roiling island of flesh, the exploding population of cute critters is shifting the ecology of the area.
+There have been other changes, fewer mollusks, and most noticeable, rafts of sea otter.
+At times these flotillas host as many as a hundred or more otter, a roiling island of flesh, smacking their lips and rocks against chest perched clam shells, slurping down the seafood cocktail innards.
+The exploding population of crustacean crunching connoisseurs, is challenging the ecological balance of the bay.

 Sound travels long distances over water in undeveloped landscapes.
 One of the sweetest moments for me came one evening while observing a family kayak around the bay, baby strapped securely to her mom's chest, singing 'Only You' by the Platters.
 It was the one-year anniversary of their daughter's first trip to the park and they had returned to celebrate her first birthday!

 What exactly is an Artist-in-Residency program?
-At first blush it might sound like an all expenses paid vacation for the artist (if only), or a good way to decorate the home office, but an Artist-in-Residence program is a privilege for both the artist and the sponsoring institution.
+At first blush it might sound like an all expenses paid vacation for the artist (if only), or a good way to decorate the home office headquarters, but an Artist-in-Residency program is a privilege for both the artist and the sponsoring institution.

 From the artist's point of view the purpose of such programs is to provide uninterrupted time and the resources needed to reflect, research, experiment or produce art, away from the distractions of normal life.
 Each residency offers its' own unique set of opportunities and challenges for both the artist and agency.
 There are as many kinds of AIR programs as there are artists.
 I have encountered programs where an artist could sleep for three months and the institution wouldn't blink an eye - trusting if the artist needed this to recharge their creative batteries, the residency had fulfilled its’ purpose!
 Other residencies will run an artist ragged with expectations and givebacks.
 Most often the artist and institution find a happy medium.